jsierles/jsierles.github.io/_posts/2015-04-29-simpler-reactnative-dev-with-katon.markdown

 date:   2015-04-29 10:59:37
 categories: reactnative
 ---
-**In this post, we'll learn how to use [katon][katon] to automate the web packager for multiple React Native applcations.**
+**Learn how to automate the React Native web packager for developing multiple React Native applications on from simulators and devices.**

-For Ruby web development I use the excellent [pow][pow] for launching my Rails apps painlessly.
-In short, it uses fake local domains to route HTTP requests to your application.
+For Ruby web development, we have [pow][pow], for working on mulitple apps painlessly.
+In short, it employs fake local domains to route HTTP requests to your application.
 But it's Ruby-only.

 Enter [katon][katon], inspired by Pow.
-By passing a random port to any command you specify, katon runs service on the local .ka domain.
+By passing a random port to any command you specify, katon runs service on the local .ka domain, and supports loading from other devices on the network.

-So this is perfect for React Native development!
+So, it's perfect for React Native development!

 ### Use katon for React Native projects

-First, install katon.
+This is a simplest way to try this method.
+See below for a fully automated solution.

+#### Install katon

 ```
 $ npm install -g katon
 ```

-In your project directory, add your project to katon.
+#### In your project directory, add your project to katon

 ```
 $ katon add 'node_modules/react-native/packager/packager.sh --port $PORT' myapp
 ```

-Finally, change the application URL in AppDelegate.m to the katon URL.
+#### Change the application URL in AppDelegate.m to the katon URL

 {% highlight objective-c%}
 jsCodeLocation = [NSURL URLWithString:@"http://myapp.ka/index.ios.bundle"];
 {% endhighlight %}

-Now build your project and run your app in the iOS simulator.
+#### Build your project and run your app in the iOS simulator

 Katon will automatically start up your packager.

 If you need to restart the packager, just kill it.